em0507/Election_Analysis/README.md

 ### <li> Diana DeGette won the election and her vote count was 272,892 and her percentage of the total votes was 73.8% </li>

 ## Election-Audit Summary
+### examples of how this script can be modified to be used for other elections.